 - In Grabbed by the Ghoulies, The Grim Reaper will drain all the color from objects and surfaces within a certain radius around him, turning them a sickly shade of gray.
 (They return to normal once outside this radius, however.)

-- Darth Nihilus from Knights of the Old Republic II is a Humanoid Abomination that feeds on the life energy of all those around him, and can devour the life force of an entire planet by speaking.
+- Darth Nihilus from Knights of the Old Republic II: The Sith Lords is a Humanoid Abomination that feeds on the life energy of all those around him, and can devour the life force of an entire planet by speaking.
 Anyone who is in his presence for an extended period of time will slowly have their life and their mind devoured by him, turning them into semi-undead husks.

 - Baal in Diablo II cutscenes appears to do this, spreading a dark, smoky aura, blackening and cracking the ground, and even the skies darken at his approach.
 Whether the blighting aura is innate or intentional, it is suppressed while he's disguised as Tyrael.